casualuser/compound-angular/README.md

 application directory but for now we're making them that way to be safe._

 _By default Coangular will use a Redis store you must perhaps install manually as a prerequiste.
-It'll come pre-configured for local-only, no pw, DB:2._
+It'll come pre-configured for local-only, no pw, DB:2 on :6379._

 ## Deploying and Testing